xdevplatform/Pull-Tweet-Annotations-data-for-Twitter-profiles/README.md

 ## `main.py`

 This script returns context and entities annotation, via the command line interface, for a given Twitter profile (aka @username).
+You will be prompted to pass in the @username when you run the script.

 When present, entity annotations are analysed and returned.
 This means that specific people, places, products, organizations, or other topics that have been mentioned in the user's Tweets in the past week are displayed.
 These entities are only displayed if they have been categorized with a confidence score of 0.5 or higher.